 In fact, when you try to call attorneys at some firms, you don’t get a call back or you’re handed off to a paralegal or secretary.
 We think you deserve better.
 So when you want personal representation for your Social Security Disability or Supplemental Security Income case, call us first.

-I’m Interested in Talking with Rosenfeld & Morgan.
+I’m Interested in Talking with The Morgan Law Firm.
 What Should I do Next?

 Contact our office today.
 We’ll arrange a consultation to determine whether you qualify for Social Security Disability benefits.
 If you do, we’ll help you start the proceedings for the best chance to win.